terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_4.md

 destiny.address.town = "Newbigging"
 ```

-Let's send `destiny` back to the database with `update_document`, the difference between `insert_document` and `update_document` is that, is an object(s) is already exist, `update_docuemnt` with replace the old with the new.
+Let's send `destiny` back to the database with `update_document`, the difference between `insert_document` and `update_document` is that if an object already exists `update_docuemnt` with replace the old with the new.
 It will also insert the document if it does not exist:

 ```python
 client.update_document(destiny, commit_msg="Update Destiny")